 Once you have all of the above components you can put them together to create your website.
 Back in 2009 when I created my site – I needed the assistance of a web programmer to put everything together.
 Today many hosting companies offer one-click installs which makes the process extremely easy.

 If you need further instruction on how to install — take a look at this post.
 It has a step-by-step tutorial on how to put it all together through BlueHost.

 4. Make Your Website Pretty

 When I launched my blog, I hired a graphic designer to create a custom theme for me, and while I love my design — it was pricey.
 If I had to do it all over again, I would use Bluehost with their 1-2-3 easy upload and a template from StudioPress.
-In fact, when I did my site redesign last year, I used a StudioPress theme.
+In fact, when I did my site redesign a few years ago, I used a StudioPress theme.
 Not only are these templates affordable, but they look great, and they’re super easy to modify.

 To help make your site stand out, I suggest getting a custom logo designed.
 If you’re launching your website on a shoestring budget, try Fiverr — where freelancers only charge $5 for their services.
 I haven’t used Fiverr for logo design, but I have used them for other sorts of images, and I’ve been happy with the results.
 Or you can try a service like 99 Designs where you answer a few questions and have designers compete to create you a winning design.